MetaNetX/MNXtools/doc/convert_manual.md

 **REAC_MAP_EMPTY**

-* The original equation was converted into an EMPTY equation.
+* The original equation was converted into an EMPTY equation, _i.e._ ` = `
+* It shlould be the case for any acid-base and/or tautomerization reaction.
-* With the accompanying code REAC_MAP_MNXREF:
-	1. The orginal reaction identifier belongs to the list of known empty reactions in the MNXref reconciliation, which correspond to acid-base and/or tautomerization reactions.
-All rights.
+* If present, the accompanying code REAC_MAP_MNXREF indicates that the reaction belongs to the list of known empty reactions in the MNXref reconciliation.
+Otherwise the accompanying code is REAC_MAP_UNKNOWN
-* Accompanied with the code REAC_MAP_LOSS:
-	2. If the reactions is an acid-base and/or tautomerization reaction (absent from MNXref), it seems legitimate to remove it from the mapped netwok.
-	3. Otherwise there is a more serious problem
-* _Suggested model improvement_:
+* _Suggested model improvement_: empty reactions should get removed after merging the implied metabolite identifiers (see CHEM_MNET_MERGE code)
-	1. The source model would benefits of merging some chemical and removing the reaction.
-	2. _ditto_
-	3. This is

 **REAC_MAP_LOSS**

-* On or several reactant have been lost from the equation, because the same reactant was present on both side of the equation, with the same stoichiometric coeficient.
+* A reactants has been lost from an equation, because it was present on both side of the equation with the same stoichiometric coeficient.
+As a consequence, the mapped reactions likely differ from the source reaction, which is possibly the most severe problem that can be encountered.
-* The original equation may have been converted into an equation (code REAC_MAP_EMPTY), which my be correct
-* or alternatively the resulting equation is not empty, which is much more annoying.
-* The orginal reaction identifier does not belong to the list of known empty reactions in the MNXref reconciliation.
-* _Suggested model improvement_: In case of REAC_MAP_EMPTY see
+* This code is not reported for empty reactions.
+* _Suggested model improvement_: Work on the metabolites to enforce the distinguish the one in the left and right term of the equatoin.
+It cannot be excluded that the problem arise from a mistake in the MNXref reconciliation, that shuld be reported here (thanks in advance)

 **REAC_MAP_PROTON_SALAD**